vatsalmakodia/Hand-Sign-Language-Detection/README.md

 This project can detect the 26 alphabets/ letters of the American Sign Language and display it on the screen real-time.

-##headings One needs to install these packages before running the project:
+## One needs to install these packages before running the project:
 Markdown	                    3.4.1
 MarkupSafe	                  2.1.2
 Pillow	                      9.4.0